Stay Eat Events Weather Beaches

 Harbor seals are typically born in spring and summer, although California may see them earlier.
 Being young creatures, they need some time on land to rest and regulate body temps.
 This means you'll see them lounging or napping on the sands along the Washington coast and Oregon coast, and experts say you absolutely must leave them alone.

-They're doing this while their mothers are at hunting sea.
+They're doing this while their mothers are hunting at sea.

 “However, the mother may not return if humans are too close,” said the Seaside Aquarium's Tiffany Boothe.
 “Thus, wildlife experts suggest giving seal pups plenty of space, observe them from a distance and while they are absolutely adorable do not touch.”